syncthing/docs/advanced/folder-copyrangemethod.rst

 .. versionadded:: 1.8.0

 .. warning::
-    This is an experimental, partially untested feature.
+    This is an experimental feature.

 Provides a choice of method for copying data between files.
 This can be used to optimise copies on network filesystems, improve speed of large copies or